yzhai64/fh-agents-course/units/en/unit2/smolagents/retrieval_agents.md

 # Building Agentic RAG Systems

-Agentic RAG (Retrieval-Augmented Generation) extends the capabilities of traditional RAG systems by combining autonomous agents with dynamic knowledge retrieval.
-While traditional RAG systems use an LLM to answer queries based on retrieved data, agentic RAG enables the system to intelligently control both the retrieval and generation processes, enhancing its overall efficiency and accuracy.
+Agentic RAG (Retrieval-Augmented Generation) extends traditional RAG systems by combining autonomous agents with dynamic knowledge retrieval.
+While traditional RAG systems use an LLM to answer queries based on retrieved data, agentic RAG enables intelligent control of both retrieval and generation processes, improving efficiency and accuracy.

 Traditional RAG systems face key limitations, such as relying on a single retrieval step and focusing on direct semantic similarity with the user’s query, which may overlook relevant information.
 Agentic RAG addresses these issues by allowing the agent to autonomously formulate search queries, critique retrieved results, and conduct multiple retrieval steps for a more tailored and comprehensive output.

 ## Basic Retrieval with DuckDuckGo

-To get started, let's build a simple agent that can search the web using DuckDuckGo.
-This agent will retrieve relevant information and synthesize responses to answer user queries.
-With Agentic RAG, Alfred’s agent can:
+Let's build a simple agent that can search the web using DuckDuckGo.
+This agent will retrieve information and synthesize responses to answer queries.
+With Agentic RAG, Alfred's agent can:

-* Search for the latest trends in superhero-themed parties.
+* Search for latest superhero party trends
-* Refine search results to include luxury elements for a high-profile event.
+* Refine results to include luxury elements
-* Synthesize the gathered information into a complete plan covering entertainment, catering, and more.
+* Synthesize information into a complete plan

-Here’s how Alfred’s agent can achieve this:
+Here's how Alfred's agent can achieve this:

 ```python
 from smolagents import CodeAgent, DuckDuckGoSearchTool, HfApiModel